BartoszDadok/BartoszDadok/README.md

 I'm Bartosz.
 I enjoy learning programming languages and frameworks.
 I am proficient in JavaScript, TypeScript, React, React Native and Next.js.
 I also have experience backend technologies like Node.js and Express.

-I am also deeply interested in markting and the bussiness side of product development.
+I am also deeply interested in marketing and the business side of product development.

 ## My main project and example of work:
-My main project is mobile app called **Wannabe**, I have been creating it in order to help people prepare for their interview and better understand programming languages.
-There are hundreads of sample interview questions with answers and detailed explanations of frontend technologies.
+My main project is a mobile app called **Wannabe**, I have been creating it in order to help people prepare for their interviews and better understand programming languages.
+There are hundreds of sample interview questions with answers and detailed explanations of frontend technologies.

 **Wannabe App is available in the Apple and Play stores:**
 - Apple Store - https://apps.apple.com/us/app/wannabe/id6446692315